-When consent 2.2.
+When consent to Transfer not required 2.2.
 The clause can feature the right of Transfer without prior consent in predefined circumstances, either as unilateral (i.e., for the supplier or the customer only), or as reciprocal (i.e., for both parties).
 When focusing on this issue, the respective parties should consider various scenarios, e.g., continuity of business for the customer when the supplier Transfers the contract to another supplier, or, from a supplier perspective, creditworthiness when the customer Transfers the contract to another party.in Mediation, it should be memorialized in a settlement agreement.

-3. Effects on Permitted Assigns
+3. Effects of the Transfer

-3.1.
+Clear impacts on the parties 3.1.
 The "assignment and novation" clause should clearly specify the effects of the Transfer on the original parties as well as whether the contract is binding on their successors and in general their permitted assigns.